Alsainz1/Rems-Modding-Tool-Web/README.md

-# Evadare: Unofficial Web Port (0.5.0)
+# Rems Modding Build Unofficial Web Port
-The final update for Evadare on web! <br>
+This is just a test to see if the modding build <br>
-I have no words, this is and was absolutely amazing!
+is available for web

-*Mod by Rem and others*
+*Mod by Rem*